xquery-mode/oook-selector/README.md

 ## Usage

 Cider-jack-in to an uruk project by opening the `project.clj` file in Emacs and starting a cider repl by entering  `C-c m j`.
-Then you can try the oook-selector by entering  `C-c m`  There is help if you press `?` afterwards.
+You can try Oook selector by entering  `C-c m`  There is help if you press `?` afterwards.

 Note: If you use an LW configuration service, first enter  `C-c m g`  to fetch the